-With pyromancy yet to be born, their staves were catalysts for sorceries, but these flame sorceries have been completely lost.
+Pyromancy was yet to be born, so their staves were catalysts for sorceries, but these flame sorceries have been completely lost.

 It is made over-abundantly clear that pyromancy only came about after the Flame of Chaos, implying the entire art derives from studying it.
 It also indicates that the witches’ role switched not too far into their mother and two daughters becoming a tree monster.